Nonviolent Crisis Intervention

 Intervention

+The third facet of NVCI is intervention.
+This involves using physical interventions to protect the individuals in crisis and others around them.
 The intervention phase of Nonviolent Crisis Intervention (NVCI) is a last resort when other efforts to de-escalate a crisis situation have failed.
 It involves using physical interventions to protect the individual and others from harm.
+However, it is important to note that physical interventions should only be used when necessary, and they should be the least restrictive possible.
+Here are some key elements of the intervention phase of NVCI:

 Least Restrictive Intervention